pkimber/old-docs-migrated-to-gitlab/source/ssl.rst

   A challenge password []:
   An optional company name []:

-.. note:: Country code for the UK should be ``GB``
+.. note:: Country code for the UK is ``GB``

-.. note:: Do not enter email address, challenge password or optional company
+.. note:: Do not enter the email address, challenge password or optional
-          name).
-Just press *Enter* to ignore...
+          company name).
+Just press *Enter* to ignore.

 This process will generate two files, ``server.csr`` (the certificate request) and ``server.key`` (the private key).